UPCOMING EVENTS

 of Corrections outlining the findings of a November 1998 visit to Valley

 State Prison for Women.
-AI welcomes these remarks by the director, and is
+AI welcomes these remarks by the director,

 highly interested in receiving further details of Mr. Terhune's initiative